WEX Fleet Cards Review: Are They Right for Your Fleet?

 WEX’s Large Fleet Card is a good choice if control and insight is your thing, with advanced spending analytics that can help you action changes to your drivers’ spending habits and, as a result, save some money.

-The only downside here is that, as far as we can tell, this card program doesn’t grant you any discounts or rebates on fuel.
+The only downside here is that, as far as we can tell, this card program doesn’t grant you any extra discounts.
 While such savings may not be your number one priority anyway, they can be a nice bonus – there are other large business cards out there that do sweeten the pot with such rewards.

 “I run a fleet of trucks”